ron4mac/joomla_lib_rjuser/README.md

-# joomla_lib_rjuser
+# RJUser Joomla Library
-A library for user centric components
+A library for my user centric components